WHAT I DO

 You can purchase a signed copy of The Other Belfast or any of the Chicken Soup for the Soul books shown below directly from me by sending $17.95 (within the U.S.) to Paypal address email@example.com.
 Outside the U.S., please include $15.00 for shipping.
 (I know.
 Shipping to other countries is ridiculously expensive nowadays.)
 Thanks for your support!

 If you'd like an ebook of The Other Belfast, please visit -

 Great Big World (my music CD for kids and parents) -

 My dad's CD of classic songs (Standards) -

 Other Great Big World CD page -

-PLEASE CHECK BACK HERE SOON FOR MY NEW LINE OF ILLUSTRATED CHILDREN'S BOOKS!
+PLEASE CHECK BACK HERE SOON FOR NEWS ABOUT BIG SKY TV SHOW AND MY NEW, ILLUSTRATED CHILDREN'S BOOKS!